 If you’ve ever dreamed of buying a home on an island far away from the hustle and bustle of crowded cities, your dream may soon become a possibility.

-St Helena Corporation PLC (SHCPLC) is a property investment company incorporated on 8 July 2015, registered in the UK.
-Saint Helena Corporation South Africa (SHCSA) is registered in South Africa and is a wholly owned subsidiary of SHCPLC.
+Trade Winds Corporation PLC (TWCPLC) is a property investment company incorporated on 8 July 2015, registered in the UK.
+Saint Helena Corporation South Africa (SHCSA) is registered in South Africa and is a wholly owned subsidiary of TWCPLC.

-While SHCPLC’s focus is predominantly on property investments on St Helena Island, it also has property investment interests in other locations.
+While TWCPLC’s focus is predominantly on property investments on St Helena Island, it also has property investment interests in other locations.